 One of two hotels on Schulerstraße, a quiet street which leads off behind the cathedral.

-The name harks back to the time of the Habsburg monarchy, since the König von Ungarn (King of Hungary) was one of the main titles held by the Emperor.
+The name harks back to the time of the Habsburg monarchy, since the prevailing emperor also held the title König von Ungarn (King of Hungary).

 Hungarian nobles used to stay here (the hotel opened in the mid-1700s) and Mozart lived next door, which presumably made for lively entertainment if you left the windows open on a balmy summer evening in the late 18th century.